 To read more about how to find the right psychologist for you visit our blog post by clicking here.

-- If there any particular therapeutic approaches, such as Mindfulness or Dialectical Behaviour Therapy that you want your psychologist to be experienced with
+If there any particular therapeutic approaches, such as Mindfulness or Dialectical Behaviour Therapy that you want your therapist to be experienced with

 Psychologists assist people with everyday concerns such as stress and relationship difficulties, as well as mental health issues.
 Psychologists use “talk therapies” to help people to develop skills to cope with difficulties and to prevent on-going issues.
 There are a large number of research studies supporting the effectiveness of psychological therapy.